 - Perform customer-based studies and reconfigure fulfillment strategies from closer DCs, to reduce long-haul loads.
 3PLs and public warehouses are also frequently considered as alternatives for out-of-network customers, with minimal IT investments or newly added geos.

 - Consider shared economy networks for last-mile deliveries, as they may be less expensive than traditional carrier models.

 - Perform network studies to assess feasibility for drop shipment or drop & hook opportunities.

 - Revise KPIs for work force management, vendor compliances, and carrier compliances, to monitor and address gaps.

 2018 is looking to be a crucial year for global supply chain and logistics service providers.
 Enterprises are continuously looking to meet high customer demands, while striving to reduce supply chain cost.
-Please contact me or ITOrizon if you need assistance with transportation projects to save SCM cost and meet client satisfaction.
+Please contact ITOrizon if you need assistance with transportation projects to save SCM cost and meet client satisfaction.